Believe it or not, we are surrounded by newsletters in the digital space.

 Start your newsletter with Substack, build your audience, and earn good money from your subscribers.
 Here, they pose no limits, and you can publish for FREE.

 With Substack, you are in charge of your audience and email list.
-It provides you with a website where you can write your posts, utilize community features, add images, audio, GIFs, video, and more.
+It provides a website where you can write your posts, utilize community features, add images, audio, GIFs, video, and more.

 You can easily control offerings for your paid and free subscribers.
 Getting started with Substack takes a few minutes or even less than that.
 Just choose a plan and start making thousands of dollars per year.